thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/421-1-12-Foe-Razer-Regent.markdown

 flavor: ""
 ---

-Flying

-When Foe-Razer Regent enters the battlefield, you may have it fight target creature you don't control.

 Whenever a creature you control fights, put two +1/+1 counters on it at the beginning of the next end step.